Marine Section Membership

 Elections

-To be eligible for these positions, you must be an active member of the Marine Section of SCB and maintain your membership throughout your term of office.
+To be eligible for these positions, you must be an active member of the Marine Program of SCB and maintain your membership throughout your term of office.
 Membership dues start at $10 and can be accessed at http://conbio.org//join/.
 Ability to attend SCB annual meetings is preferred, but not required.
 Marine Board meetings generally convene via telephone conference calls.

-As noted, the chairs of board committees also represent the Marine Section as liaisons to SCB committees.
+As noted, the chairs of board committees also represent the Marine Program as liaisons to SCB committees.
 For job duties, please see the current SCB Marine Bylaws.
 The Marine Board includes 12 positions: President, President-Elect (Vice President), Secretary, Student Representative and one Officer-at-Large, and the following officers who will serve as heads of standing committees: Communication Officer, Finance Officer, Science Officer, Policy Officer, Diversity Officer, Education Officer, and Interdisciplinary Officer.
-All officers must be voting members of the Section for their entire term of office.
+All officers must be voting members of the Program for their entire term of office.
 Elections for positions of the board will clearly denote the position that is vacant (officer, student representative or member-at-large).

 Featured Sea Star

-Shaili Johri (Postdoctoral fellow, San Diego State University, CA) is pursuing research in the western Indian port of Veraval, Gujarat, through a grant from the Society for Conservation Biology Marine Section’s small grants (2016-17) program.
+Shaili Johri (Postdoctoral fellow, San Diego State University, CA) is pursuing research in the western Indian port of Veraval, Gujarat, through a grant from the Society for Conservation Biology Marine Program’s small grants (2016-17) program.
 Veraval has the highest share of shark landings in India and is one of the most species rich areas of India with respect to sharks.
 Shaili and her colleagues are using sampling of sharks at landing sites as well as sampling through eDNA and baited remote underwater cameras to determine shark species and their population abundance and ecology in the waters around Veraval.

 By collaborating with social scientists and economists, Shaili hopes to understand the socio economic aspects of the shark trade and to assess stake holder interests, in order to design a sustainable, all-inclusive shark conservation management plan.

-Shaili recently presented preliminary finding on this work, at the International Congress for Conservation Biology (#ICCB2017).
-To read more on her project Shark Conservation in India: a story of sharks for and against the fishermen of India, click here.
+Shaili recently presented preliminary finding on this work, at the International Congress for Conservation Biology (#ICCB2017) To read more on her project Shark Conservation in India: a story of sharks for and against the fishermen of India, click here.

 Shaili can be found on Twitter at @Its_Shaili